ndrean/Dynamic-Ajax-forms/README.md

     end
 ```

 We just automatize this with Javascript.
-In particular, we inject the index `<%= c.index %>` of the formbuilder object as a dataset for Javascript to read it.
+In particular, we inject the index `<%= c.index %>` of the formbuilder object as a dataset inot the DOM for Javascript to read it.
 Then Javascript will just determine the greatest index and assign an incremented index - unique - to the new injected nested form.

 We use JS in a _js.erb_ file ot inject the HTML code.
 We want a button to add new input fields and assign a unique id, and a form _submit_ button.